SerenityPorts/SerenityQuake/README.md

 `SYMBOLS_ON`: Y or N, specifies whether or not debugging symbols will be stripped from the binary on a build `USE_X86_ASM`: This currently doesn't work (as it causes a linker error/undefined references)

+Also note that currently Serenity's implementation of `printf()` does not suppose the `.` format specifier.
+That means the assertion for it must be turned off or the OS will hang.
+Simply go to `PrintfImplementatino.cpp` found in `AK` and comment out the `ASSERT_NOT_REACHED` line in the default case of the switch.